meh-land/Digital_comm_proj/README.txt

-Open lineCode.m and simply press run.
+For Part 2: Open lineCode.m and simply press run.